MonsterEOS/monstereos/README.md

 ### EOS Dream Stack

 You can build any Dapp using the above structure.
 Tweak the structure a little bit to satisfy all your needs, i.e.: you can change the postgres for other database as mongo or mysql; you might not need the backend if your app is very basic, allowing the frontend to read directly from the chain; change the frontend to whatever framework you want to use as Vue or Angular, not only this but your frontend can be a mobile native app, why not?

+### Initialize Chain and Setup Database

+// TODO: improve it!

+1. execute the eosiodev container and run the scripts to initialize the chain with some data
+2. open demux folder and execute `yarn migrate` to create basic tables in database
+3. restart demux
+4. enjoy your app

 ## About